danimaniarqsoft/blog/content/english/topics/nlp/_index.md

 description: "Modern NLP Process"
 draft: false
 ---

-## Modern NLP Process

-As an NLP learner specializing in modern techniques, I've outlined the essential stages of a contemporary NLP pipeline.
-This structured workflow transforms raw textual data into actionable insights or intelligent applications.
-This article summarizes these eight fundamental steps, integrating best practices and key academic references.

 ##### Data Acquisition:
 The foundation involves gathering diverse and high-quality linguistic data from various sources (APIs, databases, web scraping), with crucial considerations for ethics, legality, and acquiring labeled data for supervised tasks.